 Didn’t think so.
-Because it’s not the best conversation-starter on earth, we’ve gone ahead and compiled this straightforward guide to ear care (and spared everyone the awkwardness).
+As it’s not the best conversation-starter on earth, we’ve gone ahead and compiled this straightforward guide to ear care (and spared everyone the awkwardness).

-Problems arise when we produce too much wax, or when it gets impacted.
-And when excess wax goes untreated, it can lead to earache, itching, tinnitus, dizziness and even hearing loss.
+Problems arise when we produce too much wax or when it gets impacted.
+When excess wax goes untreated, it can lead to earache, itching, tinnitus, dizziness and even hearing loss.
 The known causes of increased ear wax are pretty murky.
 Fortunately, our natural jaw movements take care of most of the ear cleaning without any need for intervention.
-But when our bodies need a bit of maintenance support, there are a range of treatments that are simple, quick and effective.
-Here’s a rundown of the pros, cons and misconceptions of a range of ear-care methods for when you’re dealing with wax build-up.

 When our bodies need a bit of maintenance support, there are a range of treatments that are simple, quick and effective in further preventing ear wax buildup.
 Here’s a rundown of the pros, cons and misconceptions of a range of ear care methods for when you’re dealing with wax buildup.

 Think of this as ear care 101.
 In most cases, a few drops of an over-the-counter chemist eardrop will be sufficient to soften any wax buildup.
 Talk to your pharmacist about your symptoms and try the recommended treatment for at least a few days.
 If you’re unsuccessful here, it’s time to head to your doctor.

 Manual ear wax removal using suction is a targeted and effective method, though as it’s usually performed by a specialist audiologist, not all medical facilities will offer this option.
 The treatment involves magnification of the ear canal and using special tools to dislodge compacted wax.
 For people with diabetes, other ear problems or a weakened immune system, suction can be the safest alternative.